RizPur/MALIS-Project/project_report.md

 Therefore, improvements could include:

-1. Alternative Models: More classification centered algorithms such as logistic regression or decision trees
+1. Alternative Models: More classification centered algorithms such as logistic regression or decision trees could be used to acertain a better accuracy in classification
 2. Feature Engineering: Investigating the impact of different feature combinations or engineered features to improve model performance

 ## 5. Conclusion

-In this project, we investigated the use of linear regression for classification tasks using the Iris dataset.

 For the binary classification in Task 1, the model performed exceptionally well, achieving 100% accuracy by using the clear linear separation between Setosa and Versicolor based on `petal.length`.
-This demonstrated that linear regression could be effectively applied to simple classification problems where the classes are easily separable along a single feature.

-However, in Task 2, when extending the approach to a ternary classification problem involving Setosa, Versicolor, and Virginica, the limitations of linear regression became evident.
-Despite achieving an accuracy of up to 96%, the model required additional complexity, such as training multiple binary classifiers and setting decision thresholds, to handle the multiclass scenario.
+However, in Task 2, when extending the approach to aall features  `Setosa`, `Versicolor`, and `Virginica`, the limitations of linear regression became evident.
+Despite achieving an accuracy of up to 96%, the model required additional complexity, such as training multiple binary classifiers to handle the multiclass scenario.

 The challenges in capturing non-linear relationships in this task, highlighted that linear regression is not ideally suited for such tasks.